Best Skin Care to Heal Psoriasis

 - The oily areas of your skin which are the face, ears, back, and chest.

-Use only non-drying soap:
+Body cleansers for psoriasis, use only non-drying soap:

 Modern soap substitutes called Syndets (synthetic detergents) clean with mild cleansing ingredients at a neutral pH.
 For general body cleansing I like the hypoallergenic Vanicream Cleansing Bar Soap.